Last Bench: Release

-Rediff gave the film a rating of one-and-a-half out of five stars and noted that "Last Bench turns out to be a major disappointment".
-The Times of India gave the film a rating of one out of five stars and noted that "Last Bench suffers from its intolerable pre-occupation with the past and the way characters are burdened with feelings of loss, guilt and longing".
+A reviewer for Rediff gave the film a rating of one-and-a-half out of five stars and noted that "Last Bench turns out to be a major disappointment".
+The Times of India gave the film one out of five stars and noted that "Last Bench suffers from its intolerable pre-occupation with the past and the way characters are burdened with feelings of loss, guilt and longing".